 Here’s a list of home renovations projects to tackle during the winter.

 Installing new countertops can completely transform a kitchen and can be the perfect winter project.
 It’s an ideal project as you don’t need to go in and out of the house a lot and it has been proven that upgrading your kitchen is a smart investment for resale.

 New light fixtures

 Winter is the darkest time of the year.
-The lack of natural light can do a number on our mood, our skin and overall health.
-Improving the lighting in your home will not only improve the look of a room but may improve your mood by bringing more light into your house.
+The lack of natural light can do a number on our mood, our skin, and overall health.
+Introducing better lighting in your home will not only improve the look of a room but may improve your mood by bringing more light into your house.

 The laundry room

 The laundry room is an often overlooked area of the house yet is used very often day-to-day.
 Some much needed shelving, cabinets and other organizational additions can make all the difference in how you use this space.
 Also, don’t overlook the style of the space.
 If it’s a beautiful space you want to be in you’ll likely get more accomplished in that space.

 Upgrading faucets in your house is an easy weekend fix.
 You may be hesitant to gut your bathroom in the cold winter months but changing a faucet can revive your drab bathroom and add a spark of life, and you can find the ones you want on sites like Anzzi fairly easily.